FilipFas/TradingandServerProjectUSI/README.md

 In the dedicated page is possible to check each function and what it does ([Functions](/TradingBot/functions.py)).
 After that you can run the program contained in [main.py](/TradingBot/main.py).

-Some changes can be done to the following parameters: ...

-*Other changes can be done but we reserve them to the curiosity of the reader.
+*Changes can be done but we reserve them to the curiosity of the reader.
 We also suggest, when making changes, to double check everything to avoid unpleasent errors.*

 ## Project Status
 The TradingProject is currently under active development.
 We are continuously refining the algorithmic trading strategy and enhancing the display of trading results.